 I remember reading Harriet the Spy as a kid being fascinated by it, and thinking how true it was to school life.
-This past month when I assigned Harriet the Spy to the kids as our next book and a movie I read it as an adult and was apalled at the behaviors of most adults in her life.
-Her parents weren’t parents in any active sense, her teachers were oblivious to what was going on (in the book it’s more understandable, but in the movie it is clear what is happening).
+This past month when I assigned Harriet the Spy to the kids as our next book and a movie I read it as an adult and was appalled at the behaviors of most adults in her life.
+Her parents weren’t parents in any active sense, her teachers were oblivious to what was going on (in the book it’s more understandable, but in the movie, it is clear what is happening).

 (this post contains affiliate links)